-The Fund derives relatively little of its Scope 1 and 2 emissions from its liquid market equity holdings.
-The majority of Scope 1 and 2 emissions and a large portion of Scope 3 emissions are attributable to credit assets, which tend to be more carbon intensive and represent a higher proportion of the Fund's investment portfolio.
-Scope 3 emissions tend to be the largest for most holdings and companies in general (compared to Scope 1 and 2 emissions), but there continues to be significant challenges in accuracy and availability of data to support any investment decisions.
+The Fund derives relatively little of its Scope 1 and 2 emissions from its equity portfolio, in part reflecting the Trustee's decision to appoint a sustainability focused equity manager that invests in companies which seek to contribute to and benefit from the transition to a low-carbon economy.
+The majority of Scope 1 and 2 emissions and a large portion of Scope 3 emissions are attributable to the Fund's credit assets, which tend to be more carbon intensive and represent a higher proportion of the Fund's investment portfolio.

+Scope 3 emissions are the largest for most holdings and companies in general (compared to Scope 1 and 2 emissions), but there continues to be significant challenges in the accuracy and availability of Scope 3 data to support investment decisions.